Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 • Trade Nation: 0.6 pip fixed spread + 5% slippage at 0.2 pips = roughly £6.10 per round-trip.
 Total: £610.

-Trade Nation comes out cheapest on this specific 100-trade scenario at £10/pip notional, because the fixed-spread model means slippage cost is the lowest of the five even though the headline spread is wider than Pepperstone Razor's.
-Pepperstone wins outright at higher volume (above ~5 lots per month) where the commission tax becomes proportionally smaller, and at higher pip values where the spread saving compounds faster.
-The takeaway: cheapest broker is not a single answer; it depends on your volume and pip notional.
+Trade Nation wins this specific scenario because its fixed spread keeps slippage lowest, even though the headline spread is wider than Pepperstone Razor's.
+Pepperstone wins outright at higher volume (above ~5 lots per month), where the commission shrinks proportionally, and at higher pip values, where the spread saving compounds.
+So the cheapest broker is not one answer - it depends on your volume and pip notional.

 Do UK Brokers Offer Automated Trading on MetaTrader 4?

 Yes.
-All five brokers in the ranking above support Expert Advisor (EA) execution on their MT4 builds without restriction.
-EAs are MQL4 programs that run in the background and place orders against rules you specify.
-Capital.com, Pepperstone, IG, CMC and Trade Nation all allow EAs on retail accounts with no special opt-in.
-The variation is not whether EAs work, but how they perform.
+All five brokers above run Expert Advisors (EAs) on their MT4 builds without restriction.
+EAs are MQL4 programs that place orders in the background against rules you set, and all five allow them on retail accounts with no special opt-in.
+The question is not whether EAs work, but how well they perform.

-During my 14-day forward-test using the same mean-reversion EA on each broker, I logged: zero requotes at Trade Nation, zero requotes at Pepperstone, one requote at Capital.com, two requotes at IG, four requotes at CMC.
-Slippage rate (percentage of orders filled away from the requested price) ran from 5% on Trade Nation to 22% on Pepperstone Razor and 18% on CMC.
-The EA itself was the same 280-line MQL4 file run in identical conditions; the variation is entirely the broker's MT4 build infrastructure.
+Running the same mean-reversion EA on each broker for 14 days, I logged zero requotes at Trade Nation and Pepperstone, one at Capital.com, two at IG and four at CMC.
+Slippage (orders filled away from the requested price) ran from 5% on Trade Nation to 22% on Pepperstone Razor and 18% on CMC.
+Same 280-line MQL4 file, identical conditions - the variation is purely each broker's MT4 infrastructure.

 UK MetaTrader 4 platform user-base trend, 2020 to 2024, showing how MT4 retail-trader adoption shifted across the period